Brown Sugar Rhubarb Sour Cream Muffins [Recipe]

 Rhubarb is one of my absolute favourite things about summer.
 It’s bright, tart, beautiful and delicious; and these orange glazed rhubarb sour cream muffins are one of the best ways to make it shine!
 As my mama used to say, “You can tell a good baking recipe when it has sour cream in it;” and well, my friends, I have to say that I think she was right.
-This recipe is soft, fruity, and packed with good flavour.
+This easy recipe is soft, fruity, and packed with the best flavor.

 What is rhubarb?